Metropolitan Water Reclamation District of Greater Chicago

 Stephanie Katsaros is the Founder and President of Bright Beat, a Chicago-based consultancy founded in 2010 to activate environmental stewardship and social responsibility across sectors and up the value chain.
 She has built a legacy of award-winning programs with cities, stadiums and festivals, raising the bar for responsible operations and public engagement.
 Bright Beat supports city and county solid waste reduction and diversion goals by developing awareness campaigns and helping businesses and organizations initiate food rescue, composting and recycling programs and partnerships.
 Stephanie dedicates much of her time to collaborating with her partners and peers to drive positive change as a Board Member of the Illinois Food Scrap Coalition and via the Chicago Sustainability Task Force, Wasted Food Action Alliance, Plant Chicago Circular Economy Advisory Committee and iHeart Media Local Advisory Board.

-Ongoing or opportunities for partnerships and projects addressing sustainability in disadvantaged areas in the Chicago area, Ma’raj Sheikh, Systems & Strategy Manager, Chicago Food Policy Action Council
+Centering Communities in Land Use Planning, Ma’raj Sheikh, Systems & Strategy Manager, Chicago Food Policy Action Council

 Ma’raj is a daughter of immigrants, descendent of liberation leaders, and a Castanea Fellow.
 Land, food, and justice are in her blood.
 Ma’raj has worked across many areas of food system development including soil bioremediation, bioenergy, stakeholder relations, consulting in the edible insect industry, and advancing racial equity in land, food, and water access.
 As a National Science Foundation Fellow, Ma’raj moved to Iowa from Southern California to learn about industrial agriculture from the belly of the beast - studying Sustainable Agriculture and Community and Regional Planning at Iowa State University.
 Prior to starting at CFPAC in January of 2020, Ma’raj served as Director of Equity and Community Engagement at Community GroundWorks (now Rooted), where her work focused on improving stable land tenure for Hmong refugee farmers and leading Gardens Network, a partnership with the City of Madison and UW-Extension, that provides support services to a member base of 65+ community gardens across Dane County, WI.